DEMnetwork/Restart_OS/wiki.md

 2.2 Copy The Command(wget -f https://raw.githubusercontent.com/IgorTimofeev/MineOS/master/Installer/BIOS.lua /tmp/bios.lua && flash -q /tmp/bios.lua && reboot)

 2.3 Paste The Command On The Minecraft

+# 3-About

+3.1 You Can Download The wiki.md file That Contains All the Wiki Text